 possible values of "A AND B".

 Every time you use a computer you are relying on Boolean logic: a system of logic established long before computers were around, named after the English mathematician George Boole (1815 - 1864).
 In Boolean logic statements can either be true or false (e.g. at the moment "I want a cup of tea" is false, but "I want a piece of cake" is always true), and you can string these together using the words AND, OR and NOT.
 To establish if these compound statements are true of false, you might create what's called a truth table, listing all the possible values the basic statements can take, and then all the corresponding values the compound statement can take.
-(You can read more in George Boole and the wonderful world of 0s and 1s.)
+(You can find out more in Maths in a minute: Truth tables.)

 Truth tables are useful for simple logic statements, but quickly become tiresome and error prone for more complicated statements.
 Boole came to the rescue by ingeniously recognising that binary logical operations behaved in a way that's strikingly similar to our normal arithmetic operations, with a few twists.